freshbooks/statsdecor/README.md

 ### Context

-Statscor includes a context manager that can help measure latency and volume while using metric tags to classify their success & failure.
+Statsdecor includes a context manager that can help measure latency and volume while using metric tags to classify their success & failure.
 For example, suppose you are making a call to a remote service and wish to write a wrapper that collects latency, volume and failure metrics.